 - Sole trader: Yes, Sail works with sole traders.

 - Established business: Yes, Sail works with established businesses.

 - Turnover: Sail requires a turnover of $5,000/year.

 Sail Business Loans Review Summary

-Sail is a safe, simple and efficient way of receiving unsecured financing of 5,000-10,000 dollars for a period of 3 to 12 months.
-The qualifications are relatively soft and that makes the majority of business in Australia eligible for a quick and easy loan by Sail.
+Sail is a safe, simple and efficient way of receiving unsecured financing of 5,000-150,000 dollars for a period of 3 to 12 months.
+The qualifications are relatively soft and that makes the majority of businesses in Australia eligible for a quick and easy loan by Sail.
+Crucially, it only requests you have a monthly turnover of $5,000 and in existence for at least 6 months, when the norm appears to be a minimum annual revenue requirement and in existence for longer than a minimum of 12 months.
 It is a relatively newcomer to the industry but it has already become a strong contender with unanimously positive Sail reviews.